jparanada/comeonux-com/content/blog/2021-09-29-it8-considered-harmful/index.md

     [here](https://scanning.guide/why-calibration-is-important),
     [here](https://www.filmscanner.info/en/Scannerkalibrierung.html),
     and [here](https://www.booksmartstudio.com/color_tutorial/scanners.html) for some examples.
-Note that I don't wish to put down these guides, but any claims to color accuracy should come with a big asterisk next to them.
+Note that I don't wish to put down these guides; they do a good job of making a complicated and strange process very clear.
+However, any claims to color accuracy should come with a big asterisk next to them.
 I do agree that an IT8 gives you color *consistency*, although so would something like a "canned" profile that comes with SilverFast.
 Nevertheless, I would recommend owning a target if you own a scanner; I own 2 IT8 targets, as well as a Hutchcolor target.